zmandyhe/Web-Backend-Microservices/README.md

    - bin/ will contain all of the scripts to aid in the project.
    - app/ will contain all of the python code to our microservices.
    - lib/ will contain various libraries (or libary-type files).
-   - var/ will contain various changing files; most importatly, the database file.
+   - var/ will contain various changing files; most importatly, the database files.
+   - media/ will contain the individual music files and the album art.

+##### Database Structure
+Starting with Project 2, we were to implement sharding of the "tracks" database.
+Three in total.
+And then there will be one database for the other data, namely the users, playlist, and description tables.
+The databases, stored in the var/, are named:
+    - tracks\_shard0.db
+    - tracks\_shard1.db
+    - tracks\_shard2.db
+    - microservices\_db.db

 ##### Tips on Making the Environment Useable Out-Of-The-Box
 There are a few scripts and configuration files to help get a new environment ready to go for our microservices.
 Most of them are locked up in bin/ and etc/, respectively.
 Here are the steps to set-up the flask environment and the database with the schema needed to move forward:
     - Make sure that you have Flask (both the python library and the commandline utility), foreman, dot-env, and sqlite3 downloaded and installed.
-    - To spin up a new database with the appropiate schema, under bin/db\_scripts/new there is a make\_empty\_db.sh which you can just run and it'll get a fresh database file for you to work with.
+    - To spin up a new database with the appropiate schema, under bin/db\_scripts/new there is a empty empty\_sharded\_db.sh which you can just run and it'll get a fresh database file for you to work with.
     - After that, migrate to the bin/ directory, run the Procfile through foreman.
     - Finally, you are ready to enjoy.